KevinMorrison-629/QuickDb/Interface.md

 The library is organized around a few key components:

--   **Database**: The main entry point for connecting to the database.
+-   **Database**: The main entry point for connecting to the database and managing transactions.
 -   **Document**: A base class for your data models.
--   **Collection**: Represents a MongoDB collection and provides methods for CRUD operations.
+-   **Collection**: Represents a MongoDB collection and provides methods for CRUD, aggregation, and index management.
 -   **Query**: A fluent interface for building database queries.
+-   **Update**: A fluent interface for building update operations.
+-   **Aggregation**: A fluent interface for building aggregation pipelines.
+-   **GridFSBucket**: A handler for storing and retrieving large files.
+-   **Options**: A set of classes for specifying options for database operations.
 -   **FieldValue**: A type-safe wrapper for BSON data types.
 -   **Exception**: A custom exception for handling library-specific errors.